Image: Shutterstock

 5. Is asparagus bad for my kidneys?

 Asparagus is a nutrient-rich vegetable with several nutrients, including fiber, folic acid, and essential vitamins.
-Its regular consumption as a part of a well-balanced diet can help support a healthy pregnancy and fetal development.
+Regular consumption of asparagus during pregnancy as part of a well-balanced diet can support fetal development and overall maternal health.
 Moreover, it can help prevent constipation and other digestion problems, which improves overall health.
 However, thoroughly washing asparagus before consumption is vital to avoid the risk of infections such as listeriosis.
 Remember, consuming asparagus while pregnant is safe under medical guidance.

 Infographic: Delicious Asparagus Food Recipes To Try During Pregnancy